 2. Choose a Payment Method and Methods for Sending Money Overseas

 Selecting the right method for an international money transfer is crucial for managing costs, speed, and convenience.
-Businesses can choose between traditional transfers, wire transfers, and third-party payment providers, depending on their specific needs.
+Depending on their specific needs, businesses can choose between traditional transfers, wire transfers, and third-party payment providers.

 Traditional Transfers and Wire Transfers